Biden's challenge: Will he ever satisfy the media's appetite for questions about his ability?

 Yet the news conference indicated how difficult it will be for him to change the subject.
 The first five questions, taken together, formed a volley on the same topic: his ability to perform in the office.
 Even reporters who brought up other topics — Ukraine, China, NATO — usually mixed in questions about his fitness to serve moving forward.

-Even after Biden had called an end to the news conference, NBC's Peter Alexander asked a question about his flub with Harris' name and how Trump was already using it as ammunition against him.
-Biden walked away without answering him.
+Even after Biden had called an end to the news conference, NBC's Peter Alexander asked a question about his flub with Harris' name and how Trump was already using it as ammunition against him..

 The news conference had been widely anticipated throughout the week, leaving pundits to repeatedly emphasize the stakes.
 Tension between journalists and the Biden team has been running high, an outgrowth of the president giving relatively few news conferences and interviews compared to his predecessors.
 Little of that hostility was evident at the news conference, but the questions he faced were still pointed.